devleaks/cockpitdecks-docs/docs/Resources.md

 For Truetype font, it is not necessary to add the `.ttf` extension.
 For Opentype fonts it is necessary to add the `.otf` extension.

+> [NOTE] About font files.
+> Fonts placed in the resources/fonts folder are available for images on decks.
+They are not necessarily available as « web fonts » available in web decks.
+> To be available directly, not through Cockpitdecks generated images, web decks fonts have to be made available in the asset folder and referenced in proper CSS files.

 # Icons

-Icon image files need to be placed in the `deckconfig/resources/icons` folder.
+Icon image files available to all decks need to be placed in the `deckconfig/resources/icons` folder.

 Image files must be either JPEG images (JPG, JPEG) or Portable Network Graphic (PNG).

 The name of the file is used to designate the icon.

-Icons are loaded on start up, uniformly resized and cached for faster successsive starts.
+Icons are loaded on start up and optionally cached.

 Typical icon size should be (square) 128 to 256 pixels.